Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 	<p class="subtitle">Rolling 24-hour mean</p>
 </div>

 The eyebrow closes up to the heading below it, the subtitle closes up to the heading above it, and the larger break that separates one section from the next moves above the whole group.
 Reproducing the same appearance with generic classes — a small muted paragraph in place of the Subtitle — will look almost identical but will not be recognised as a titling group, and the spacing will be wrong.
-That is a practical reason to reach for the named role.

 ### Emphasis and colour

 Colour is a separate axis.
-Bind text colour to a semantic token rather than to a value.
+Bind text colour to a semantic token.

 ```html
 <p class="body text-color-text">Primary text</p>